 - 1 large egg

-- 1 1/4 cups whole wheat or spelt flour
+- 1 1/2 cups whole wheat flour or spelt flour, or 1 3/4 cups all-purpose flour

-- 100 gr dark chocolate bar coarsely chopped
+- 3.5 ounces dark chocolate bar, coarsely chopped

 Instructions

-- Preheat oven to 375 degrees F and spray non-stick 12 muffin tin with cooking spray.
+- Preheat oven to 375 degrees F. Line 12 muffin tin with parchment paper liners and spray with cooking spray.
 Set aside.

-- Fill each tin almost full with batter (I used trigger ice cream scoop) and bake for 22 minutes or until a toothpick inserted in the centre comes out clean.
+- Fill each tin almost full with batter (I used trigger ice cream scoop) and bake for 21-22 minutes or until a toothpick inserted in the center comes out clean.

-- Let muffins cool for about 5 minutes and transfer to a cooling rack to cool off completely.
+- Remove from the oven and let muffins cool for about 5 minutes, then transfer to a cooling rack to cool off more.

 Notes